ataima/qxmlc/README.txt

 for any of TEST_FILES/testxx You can compile the generate code with Makefile ( make all ) and run : test_qxmlc <filexx.xml> .
 Try to change the value of any node in the <filexx.xml> and retry to load the file.
 Add or remove nodes in accordance of <filexx.xml.xslt> and test_qxmlc to verifiry if continue to load the <filexx.xml>.

+CAXML:
+caxml is a simple tool to create/read/write xml nodes on a xml file.

 compiled with: